lbormann/darts-wled/README.md

 #### **-BSS / --board_stop_start**

-The app stops your board after thrown darts.
-After wled returns to idle effect it will start the board.
 !!!
 Make sure your effect/preset/playlist has a configured duration (SEE -DU) !!!
+The app stops your board after thrown darts.
+After duration (-DU) wled returns to idle - it will start the board again: Value '0.0' means no stop-start at all; values greater 0.0 declare how long the start should be delayed.
+For instance a value '0.3' delays the board-start for one third of second after wled switched back to idle.
+You can play around with that.
+In my tests 0.3 or 0.4 was an appropriate value.

 #### **-BSSOS / --board_stop_start_only_start**